iffy/lhtml/api.md

 `saving.setDocumentEdited(value)`

-If form-saving is enabled (which it is by default and unless `saving.disableFormSaving()` is called) then document edited state is handled automatically.
+If form-saving is enabled (which it is by default and unless `saving.disableFormSync()` is called) then document edited state is handled automatically.
 This function is mostly useful for documents with form-saving disabled.

 Calling this function sets the edited state of the current document.
 Before closing an edited document, the application will prompt to save.
 Set this to `true` to prevent closing without a prompt.
 Set to `false` if there are no changes to be saved.